 - Most likely to use social media to engage around CSR efforts (73% vs. 64% mature Millennial)

-Mature Millennial (25-34): Mature Millennials represent another group with enthusiastic support of CSR initiatives, but engagement drops when it comes to reported actions.
+Mature Millennials (25-34): Mature Millennials represent another group with the enthusiastic support of CSR initiatives, but engagement drops when it comes to reported actions.
 One likely cause – this group questions their ability to make an impact:

-- Gap between intent and action: 86% would buy a product with a social or environmental benefit, if given the opportunity (vs. 88% young Millennial); 57% have bought a product in the past 12 months (vs. 65% young Millennial)
+- Gap between intent and action: 86% would buy a product with a social or environmental benefit if given the opportunity (vs. 88% young Millennials); 57% have bought a product in the past 12 months (vs. 65% young Millennials)

-- Less likely to believe they can make a significant impact through purchases (25% vs. 36% young Millennial)
+- Less likely to believe they can make a significant impact through purchases (25% vs. 36% young Millennials)

 Female Millennial: CSR is a core factor in the shopping aisle for this group, as Millennial women see their buying power as the strongest way to show support for companies addressing issues they care about.
 But to win the hearts and wallets of female Millennials, they need to see results:

-- 64% of Millennial females have bought a product associated with a cause in the past 12 months (vs. 54% Millennial male)
+- 64% of Millennial females have bought a product associated with a cause in the past 12 months (vs. 54% of Millennial males)

 - Among the most likely to seek out responsible products whenever possible (86% vs. 76% Millennial male)

 - Among the most likely to hold companies accountable for producing results (86% vs. 77% Millennial male)